Kaspersky Security Center uses the following types of certificates to enable a secure interaction between the application components:

 An iOS MDM Server certificate is required for authentication of Administration Server on mobile devices running the iOS operating system.
 The interaction with these devices is performed via the Apple mobile device management (MDM) protocol that involves no Network Agent.
 Instead, you install a special iOS MDM profile, containing a client certificate, on each device, to ensure two-way SSL authentication.

-Also, the Quick Start Wizard enables you to start using custom client certificates issued by a different certification authority, while integration with the domain Public Key Infrastructure (PKI) of your organization enables you to issue client certificates by means of your domain certification authority.
+Also, the quick start wizard enables you to start using custom client certificates issued by a different certification authority, while integration with the domain Public Key Infrastructure (PKI) of your organization enables you to issue client certificates by means of your domain certification authority.

-Web Server certificate
+Kaspersky Security Center Web Server certificate

 If the mobile device support is disabled, Web Server uses one of the following certificates, in order of priority: